Off-ramping: where and how to spend your cryptocurrency

 Paying in Bitcoin when you only have Zcash

-Suppose you have some ZEC and you want to load up your Tryst TLC balance.
-Here’s what you can do.
-And remember that since you already have ZEC in Zashi, it’s already shielded and private, meaning no matter how you got it, it bears no digital link back to your legal identity.
+💡 Remember that since you’re starting from holding ZEC in Zashi, it’s already shielded and private.
+This means no matter how you got it, the money we’re about to spend has no digital link back to your legal identity.
 This is a much better place to start than any other Bitcoin address.

 -